-The system log can be sent to a server.
+The system log can be sent to a server or to attached USB storage.

-Transfer Logs Check/uncheck the box to enable/disable the

-use of a syslog server, and enter a host

-name, domain or IP address for the server,

-consisting of up to 128 alphanumeric
+Transfer Logs Check/uncheck the box to enable/disable the use of a syslog server, and enter a host name, domain or IP address for the server, consisting of up to 128 alphanumeric characters.
+Copy Logs to Attached USB Device Check/uncheck the box to enable/disable copying logs to attached USB storage.

-characters.

-I'm Here IV-4-4.
+IV-4-4.
+I'm Here

-The access point features a built-in buzzer > I'm Here which can sound on command using the "I'm
+The access point features a built-in buzzer which can sound on command using the "I'm Here" page.

-Here" page.
 This is useful for network administrators and engineers working in complex network environments to locate the access point.